lauripiispanen/lauripiispanen.github.com/source/_posts/2012-05-09-responsive-websites-forget-about-the-media-queries.markdown

 ---
 layout: post
-title: "Responsive design: forget about the media queries"
+title: "Responsive websites: forget about the media queries"
 date: 2012-05-09 00:05
 comments: true
 categories:
 ---

 Let's just put it out front: responsive design is a marketing term.
-There, now that you've finished scoffing as I have deeply shocked your designer world, allow me to rephrase that: [a lot](http://fitandfinish.ironworks.com/2011/05/the-future-of-web-design-will-be-responsive.html) of discussion around responsive design gloriously [misses the point](http://mediaqueri.es/).
+There, now that you've finished scoffing as I have deeply shocked your designer world, allow me to rephrase that: [a lot](http://fitandfinish.ironworks.com/2011/05/the-future-of-web-design-will-be-responsive.html) of discussion around making websites responsive gloriously [misses the point](http://mediaqueri.es/).

 <!-- more -->